Wallace F. Randolph

-Wallace Fitz Randolph (June 11, 1841December 9, 1910) was a United States Army major general who enlisted as a private at the start of the American Civil War, rose in rank to Major General and, after serving in the artillery branch his entire career, became the first U. S. Army Chief of Artillery.
+Wallace Fitz Randolph (June 11, 1841 – December 9, 1910) was a United States Army major general who enlisted as a private at the start of the American Civil War, rose in rank to Major General and, after serving in the artillery branch his entire career, became the first U.S. Army Chief of Artillery.

 Early life and career

-General Randolph was born in Pennsylvania on June 11, 1841, to Dr. Charles Fitz and Margaret "Gooch" Randolph.
+General Randolph was born in Bridesburg, Philadelphia on June 11, 1841, to Dr. Charles Fitz and Margaret "Gooch" Randolph.
 His older brother was Edmund Dutilh Randolph, a New York City banker and insurance executive.